NiketGirdhar22/transformers/gpt.md

     - Useful for getting multiple variations of a response, typically used in cases where creativity or diversity is desired.

 ---

+## Overfitting in GPT

+GPT models are very susceptible to becoming overfit i.e. it may memorize text very rigidly and mot realize how to generalize text no matter how the parameters are set.
+This is known as narrow generation ability.
+This is not just restricted to GPTs but any deep learning based language models.

+Overfitting in GPT models occurs when the model memorizes specific patterns from training data and fails to generalize to new inputs.
+This leads to narrow generation, where responses become repetitive or rigid, and the model becomes overly sensitive to small changes in input.
+To prevent overfitting, techniques like regularization, data augmentation, early stopping, and training on diverse datasets are used.
+Overfitting can also amplify biases if the training data contains them.

+---

 ## Code

 [Experimenting with GPT architecture in python](codes/gpt/gpt.ipynb)